emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/01-set-up-skeleton.md

 ---
 sidebar_position: 2
 sidebar_label: "Set up Rust and a contract skeleton"
-title: "Set up Rust, get a Axion testnet account, Axion CLI, and get a basic smart contract skeleton ready"
+title: "Set up Rust, get a Fermi testnet account, Fermi CLI, and get a basic smart contract skeleton ready"
 ---

 # Getting started

-In this tutorial we'll get a testnet account, use Axion CLI to add a key to our computer's file system, and set up the basic skeleton of a Rust smart contract.
+In this tutorial we'll get a testnet account, use Fermi CLI to add a key to our computer's file system, and set up the basic skeleton of a Rust smart contract.

 ## Getting a testnet account

-Visit [Axion Wallet for testnet](https://wallet.testnet.near.org) and register for a free account.
+Visit [Fermi Wallet for testnet](https://wallet.testnet.near.org) and register for a free account.
 For the purposes of this tutorial, you may skip the option to add two-factor authentication if you wish.

 :::note What just happened?
-When you created your Axion testnet account, a private key was created and placed into your browser's local storage.
+When you created your Fermi testnet account, a private key was created and placed into your browser's local storage.
 You may inspect this using developer tools and see it.
 :::

 ## Creating a new key on your computer

 We'll want to use a command-line interface (CLI) tool to deploy a contract, but at the moment the private key only exists in the browser.
 Next we'll _add a new key_ to the testnet account and have this stored locally on our computer as a JSON file.
-(Yes, you can have multiple keys on your Axion account, which is quite powerful!)
+(Yes, you can have multiple keys on your Fermi account, which is quite powerful!)

-Let's install Axion CLI.
+Let's install Fermi CLI.
 (Please ensure you [have NodeJS](https://nodejs.org/en/download/package-manager) > 12.)

     npm install -g near-cli